mikecoop83/luna/README.md

-# go-json  - Easier Parsing of Unstructured JSON in Go
+# luna - Easier Parsing of Unstructured JSON in Go
 ___

 ## Goal